jeffreylindsey/AdventOfCode2024/README.md

 Already within 5 steps, there is a repeat of `0`, and `2` shows up twice.
 So maybe I want to keep a map of these patterns, and use that to figure out the resulting number of pebbles.

+Ultimately I realized that the order of these numbers don't matter, and all I needed to keep track of was the count for each number.
+This meant that all I needed was a simple map from the number to the count of that number.
+All the stones of the same number will end up as the same result after a single blink.
+This approach worked, and part 2 passed without any issues.
+And only took 28 milliseconds.